thedevricha/tailwind-css/README.md

 5) No need to override css
 6) Fast development
 7) Fast performance
+8) By Default Tailwind uses the mobile first breakpoint system which means you first create your mobile design and then you can target the larger display using the breakpoints.

 ## Better than other CSS Framework?
 1) Its completely depend on the requirements